Crimes - Crime Stats - Murder - Guns - Violence - Victim Services

 of course is the

-biggest contributor to murder, but that's another story.
+, but that's another story.
 The truth is that

 there are only a small percentage of people being murdered by guns.
 The